How LLMs generate text

 That controlled randomness is why the same prompt can produce different good answers.
 The model is not "changing its mind."
 The sampling process is choosing different paths through the probability tree.

-Temperature reshapes the probability distribution.
-Low temperature sharpens it, making the model more likely to pick the obvious token.
-High temperature flattens it, giving unlikely tokens more room.
+Temperature reshapes the probability distribution before sampling.
+Divide logits by temperature before softmax.
+Low temperature (0.1–0.3) sharpens the distribution: the top token wins more often.
+Good for extraction, classification, code edits, and JSON where you want the same input to give the same shape of answer.
+High temperature (0.8–1.2) flattens it: unlikely tokens get a real chance.
+Good for brainstorming and creative drafts.
 Temperature does not make the model smarter.
 It changes how adventurous the sampler is.

 Stopping is part of generation